 While working as a technology specialist in Durham Public Schools, Laura Fogle learned about a student whose phone screen was so cracked, glass shards cut her fingers when she typed.
-Yet she tried to compose an essay on it.
+Yet she tried to write an essay on it.
 Unlike other classmates, she did not have a computer at home.

 With the school year set to start online on Monday, the local school district has been working for months to collapse such digital divides among students.